 Director of Animal Collections Mario Padilla at the Butterfly Pavilion in Westminster, Colorado is passionate about tarantulas.
 “There are so many special things about tarantulas!
 My favorite thing about them is their diversity in what habitats they need, and they are also diverse in size.”

 There are approximately 800 types of tarantulas worldwide, with more than 50 tarantula species in North America, which are found from California to Louisiana, and even in the Rocky Mountains.
-Tarantulas are solitary creatures (something most of us can relate to in 2020), usually preferring to live in deep burrows or under rocks, and maintaining a small hunting radius of just a few feet for food (is the tarantula the mascot for 2020?!).
+Tarantulas are solitary creatures (something most of us might have been able to relate to lately), usually preferring to live in deep burrows or under rocks, and maintaining a small hunting radius of just a few feet for food (us too, actually).

 Tarantulas have chelicerae (pronounced kuh-LIS-uh-rah), which are a pair of appendages near the mouth that resemble pinchers.
 These chelicerae work like the spider’s jaws to crush their prey — anything from insects to frogs, mice and even small birds.
 Their fangs then release a venom that paralyzes the prey.